 There is a current policy consensus in England that better coordination within and between the NHS, local government and other services should lead to more 'person-centred, coordinated care' and more efficient services, and should improve individuals' experiences and outcomes of care.
 The Policy Innovation Research Unit (PIRU) was commissioned by the English Department of Health to undertake an evaluation of the Integrated Care and Support Pioneer Programme, which covers integration initiatives in 25 local areas throughout the country.
-Starting in 2015, this five-year evaluation will be a unique opportunity to examine not only whether the Pioneers result in better coordinated care, provided in a more cost-effective way, but also whether any benefits and savings continue over time.
+Starting in 2015, this five-year evaluation is a unique opportunity to examine not only whether the Pioneers result in better coordinated care, provided in a more cost-effective way, but also whether any benefits and savings continue over time.

-In two collaborative projects in the UK, Cicely Marston, Alicia Renedo and Angela Filipe examine the meanings and values of patient experience and citizen participation, delivering peoplecentred healthcare, and novel forms of knowledge and services co-production.
+In two collaborative projects in theUK, Cicely Marston and Alicia Renedo examine the meaningsand values of patient experience and citizen participation, delivering peoplecentred healthcare, and novel forms of knowledge and services co-production.
 One is an ethnographic study of patient participation in health research and the second, This Sickle Cell Life, is a longitudinal qualitative study exploring how social context affects transitions from paediatric into adult healthcare for young people with sickle cell.
 It uses a sociological approach to look beyond the purely clinical realm into other areas affected by transitions to adulthood such as education and relationships.